 We found 4 family medicine practitioners who accept Medicare near Port Jervis, NY.

 Dr. Filomena Lombardi's specialty is family medicine.
-She studied medicine at Ross University School of Medicine.
-Dr. Lombardi accepts Child Health Plus, Blue Cross/Blue Shield, Family Health Plus, and more.
+Dr. Lombardi studied medicine at Ross University School of Medicine.
+Patient ratings for Dr. Lombardi average 4.0 stars out of 5.
+She honors Child Health Plus, Blue Cross/Blue Shield, Family Health Plus, and more.

 Conditions / Treatments

 Years Since Graduation